Finding Present-Day Federal Records about American Indians and Alaska Natives

 Bureau of Indian Affairs (BIA)

-The BIA's mission is "to enhance the quality of life, promote economic opportunity, and to carry out the responsibility to protect and improve the trust assets of American Indians, Indian tribes and Alaska Natives."
+The BIA's mission is "to enhance the quality of life, to promote economic opportunity, and to carry out the responsibility to protect and improve the trust assets of American Indians, Indian tribes and Alaska Natives."
+Learn more about this agency

-- Find specific tribal information through their regional offices.
+- Find specific tribal information through the BIA's regional offices.

 - See more resources for researching an individual or family.